 San Francisco is the only place you’ll find these traditional cable cars still being used as real working transportation!
 They are a historic symbol recognized around the world, and a great way to get around, up the city’s steep hills.

 The cable cars run about every 10 minutes, but they are very popular, especially among tourists!
 That’s why we’ve made it our fifth stop – the lines will be shorter by now.
+Families travelling with kids in San Francisco will most definitely appreciate this.

 While it’s technically transportation, we think riding a cable car definitely qualifies as an important ‘stop’.
 It’s such an integral part of the local experience and an important stop on our 2 day itinerary San Francisco.